-One dead, scores hurt in protests over delayed Honduran vote count
+One dead, over 100 arrested in unrest over delayed Honduran vote count

 But a few hours later Nasralla rejected the OAS accord, saying his opponents were trying to rob him.
 He urged supporters to take to the streets in protest.

-Editing by Michael Perry and Andrew Hay
+Editing by Michael Perry, Andrew Hay and Susan Thomas